BenOvermyer/amtgard-ork-4/README.md

 This version of the ORK is built on top of [Laravel 5](https://www.laravel.com).

-For now, extra things like the old code and APIs are still present.
-However, these are deprecated and will be removed in a future release.

 ## Setting up for development

 This project uses [Vagrant](http://www.vagrantup.com) to build out a virtual development environment for you.
 Make sure you have it installed, and then just type the following command into your terminal from the project root: